 G2—one of the most notable review platforms for software—puts it best.
 To even be considered for their construction jobsite management category, a product must:

-- Sync with construction project management and document management software
+Sync with construction project management and construction document management software

 All these factors are crucial to solving the pain point that many teams see in their communication between the office and field—and they’re exactly why Raken was created.
 By giving the field an easier way to collaborate and communicate updates, teams can work more efficiently and effectively across every workflow.